-Because it is a common method of acquiring temperature data through Tempurity, brief accuracy information about the Networked Robotics TPL3 digital temperature probe is given here.
 The Networked Robotics TPL3 digital temperature probe is based on the Dallas/Maxim DS18b20Z integrated circuit.
 The Dallas chips show the highest accuracy at physiological temperatures and the lowest near the low range of -80C.
 See the Networked Robotics TPL3 manual for a detailed accuracy chart.
 Temperatures from DS18B20Z integrated circuits report to a precision of .1 degrees Centigrade.
-See the Networked Robotics TPL3 manual for more details.